Dani3lSun/apex-plugin-spotlight/README.md

 - **Enable In-Page Search** - Enable in-page search to highlight found results on the current page depending on the search keyword
 - **Max.
 Search Display Results** - The maximum allowed search results displayed at once
 - **Width** - Width of the Spotlight search dialog.
 Enter either numbers for pixel values or percentage values
+- **Theme** - Choose the Spotlight Search theme which best matches your current UI

 ## Plugin Events